gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/plugins/install.md

 - if you are behind a firewall, older Java virtual machines [fail to connect to SourceForge]({{ site.baseurl }}/blog/2016/12/02/plugins-install-issue/).
 Install the latest JDK and retry to install the plug-ins.

 ### SourceForge problems

+Note: starting with version v4.1.1, the SourceForge server is no longer actively used, so this problem should no longer be actual.

 There are cases when the on-line access to the SourceForge mirror servers might not be reliable.
 In these cases the Eclipse update system may fail.
 For example: